Paljetak Luko, F.C.A.

 • associate member – Department of Literature (12/03/1992 – 01/30/1997)

-Luko Paljetak is Croatian writer and translator, born in Dubrovnik on August 19, 1943.
+Luko Paljetak is Croatian writer and translator, born in Dubrovnik on August 19, 1943, deceased on May 12, 2024.
 He graduated in 1968 from the Faculty of Humanities and Social Sciences in Zadar and received his Doctorate in 1992 from the Faculty of Humanities and Social Sciences in Zagreb with a dissertation on the literary work of Ante Cettineo.
 He worked in Zadar as a playwright and director at the Puppet Theatre, as an assistant professor at the Faculty of Humanities and Social Sciences, and as editor of the Zadarska revija magazine.

-Luko Paljetak is a full member of the Croatian academy of sciences and arts since 1997.
-He is one of the most prolific contemporary Croatian writers with over 150 books.
+Luko Paljetak was a full member of the Croatian academy of sciences and arts since 1997.
+He was one of the most prolific contemporary Croatian writers with over 150 books.

 Among the literary works for adults stand out Nečastivi iz ruže, Tri farse, Slike s izložbe, Nevenka Arbanas, Pojmovnik Malog čovjeka, Skroviti vrt, Crna kronika, Grenlandski leptiri, and Nevidljiva zastava.
 He published forty collections of poems, a dozen collections of poems for children, a dozen graphic-poetic maps, two novels, and he also wrote plays (Poslije Hamleta, 1993), radio drama (collected in the book Kazalište u zraku, 2001), fairy tales for children, children’s and puppet plays, haiku poetry, feuilletons, theatre reviews, literary historical studies and essays, studies on puppet theatre (Lutke za kazalište i dušu, 2007) et al.